 #2: Keep your downspouts and gutters clean

 Water can seep into your home for many reasons, one of which is a runoff.
 Runoff is when rainwater was not successfully diverted away from your home due to clogged downspouts and gutters.
 Instead, too much of it seeped into the ground near the base of your home’s foundation.
 When this happens, hydrostatic pressure forces the water to go through whatever cracks and gaps it finds in the walls and floors of your home.
 The result?
 A damp or, worse, a flooded basement.

 #3: Keep your carpets clean and dry

 You may not know this but carpets retain moisture.
 And dust mites, which thrive in high humidity environments, love carpets.
 To keep your carpet dry and dust mite-free, consider using an air mover and dehumidifier each time you clean your carpet.
 These two tools are typically used in flood restoration projects as well as carpet cleaning because they increase air circulation while lowering the moisture level in the air.

 #4: Maintain your home’s humidity level between the 40-60% range

 Monitor the air inside your home with a hygrometer to ensure that you maintain the right amount of humidity inside the home.
-Use a dehumidifier when needed, especially during the summer.
+Use an commercial dehumidifier when needed, especially during the summer.
 Properly installed air conditioning systems also help to lower the humidity level in a home.

 #5: Keep your crawlspaces dry